Blog

 For the second time in a week, my opponent has attempted to mislead the citizens of Colorado (1).
 Here are the facts:

-• My leadership on issues of concern to seniors earned me 100% ratings from AARP, the Colorado Senior Lobby, and the Colorado Gerontological Society (4).
+- My leadership on issues of concern for seniors represents 100% support for the interests of AARP, the Colorado Senior Lobby, and the Colorado Gerontological Society (4).

 Read More | Comments